10 Best Vacuum Cleaners for Hardwood Floors in 2021

 I cleaned all the stray dust bunnies between the couch cushions and the cobwebs in the corners.

 It was easy to assemble, and I could easily detach and reattach the floor nozzle to suit my cleaning needs.

 7. Dyson V8 Absolute Cordless Stick Vacuum Cleaner

-I used the low mode to save battery life and it works just as well as the MAX mode would be.
-I can easily clean the blinds and in corners with how light it is.
+I used the low mode to save battery life, and it works just as well as the MAX mode would be.
+I can easily clean the blinds and corners with how light it is.

 8. Dirt Devil Simpli-Stik Vacuum Cleaner, 3-in-1 Hand and Stick Vac

 The Dirt Devil Simpli-Stik is an easy three-in-one vacuum to use.

 It goes from a stick vac to a hand vac to an extended hand vac.
 It is lightweight and versatile to take care of hard-to-reach areas such as under furniture and between cabinets.
 It is perfect for dorm rooms and apartments without taking up floor space.
 The filter is easy to rinse and reuse.

 This vacuum is fragile and doesn’t have a big containment unit.